Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - Lets walk through each characteristic starting with <mark>Modifiers/Access Level</mark>

-- Modifiers/Access level are characteristics we use to set access to our code.
+- Modifiers/Access levels are characteristics we use to set access to our code.

 - Some of the Modifiers/Access level keywords you will encounter are <mark>Public</mark>, <mark>Private</mark>, <mark>Protected</mark>, <mark>Internal</mark> and <mark>Static</mark>.

 - We will define all these keywords, but the three you will become most familiar with are <mark>Public</mark>, <mark>Private</mark> and <mark>Static</mark>.

-	- <mark>Public</mark>: This type or method can be accessed by any other code in the same namespace or another namespace that references it.
+	- <mark>Public</mark>: The type or method can be accessed by any other code in the same namespace or another namespace that references it.

 	- <mark>Private</mark>: The type or method can be accessed only by code in the same class.